PASCOscientific/pasco_python/README.md

 code_node.reset()
 ```

-## Example 4: Connect to multiple sensors
+## Example: Connect to multiple sensors

 We can also connect to multiple sensors.
 Here we are connecting to a /\/code.Node and Wireless Force Sensor.
 We are also using /\/code.Node specific commands and testing the Character Library.